AxionAOSP/PlayIntegrityFix/keybox/README.md

 ### 📝 Note
 - Passing **Device Integrity** is sufficient for most banking and finance apps to function seamlessly.
 - Stop abusing keyboxes just for flexing purposes — use them only when necessary.
+- If you are still using **Android 15 builds**, you need to follow the **keybox conversion guide** here: [Keybox Conversion Guide](https://github.com/AxionAOSP/PlayIntegrityFix/blob/lineage-22.1/keybox/Keybox_conversion.md)